Rushyo/VindicateTool/README.md

 New-EventLog -Source "VindicateCLI" -LogName "Vindicate"
 ```

-Run the CLI app with `-e` to enable the event log.
+Run the CLI app with `-e` to enable event logging.
 The service uses the Windows Event Log (or Mono equivalent) automatically.

 Event logs are stored under `Applications and Services Log\Vindicate`.